mmomrk/mrge/README.md

 When 1.0 version is released I'll check if it is possible and worth the effort to integrate it into The Kernel.

+## Further development

+- Use it to track unnatural package activity in the local network
+- Second order extractor to track and fix input distribution drift
+- Server-side anti-bot

 ## Licence

 MIT.
 Can't stop Rock and Roll